ChuksXD/SDT-Blockchain/README.md

-# BlockchainKnapsack - transaction selection mining algorithm using SDT
+# SDTBlockchain - transaction selection mining algorithm using SDT
 Comparing our proposed Size-Density table (SDT) strategy to different weighted knapsack algorithms for transaction selection from the mempool.
 ## Table of contents
 * [General info](#general-info)